asadhanif3188/OpenShift-Notes/README.md

 In general, Deployments are a more basic Kubernetes object that provide a simple way to manage the deployment of containerized applications, while DeploymentConfigs are a more advanced OpenShift-specific object that provides additional features and customization options.

+## Build and a BuildConfig
+At a hight level a build essentially takes code and transforms that code into a container image.
+We can use that container image and can run it across entire application process, whether it's frontend, middleware and backend.
+We write that code, then that code gets transformed into a build so that build can be a container images.

+This is same thing as, for example, having a Dockerfile, and when we run `docker build` command and it creates that container image.
+That's a container image creation process, very much the same as an OpenShift build.

+Now, a build config is the actual configuration that takes place to take that source code and create a container image of it.
+Typically, these build configs are automatically created for us via a build strategy.
+This build config file is typically created automatically, so we don't have to manually create it.